 Reviewer Finally, the reviewer profusely thanks the authors for Comment putting forth a paper that breaks the monotony of boring and dry introductions/discussions, for one that confidently suggests the legislature should carefully utilize this framework for their deliberation to protect our privacy.
-Enjoying both the tone of the discussion and introduction, I was only disappointed to see no references to the NSA, Edward Snow, or Jennifer Lawrence woven into sections on privacy breaches.
+Enjoying both the tone of the discussion and introduction.
+T was only disappointed to see no and incroduction, i was only disappointed to see no references to the NSA, Edward Show, or Jennifer Lawrence woven into sections on privacy breaches.
 The reviewer suspects the authors were unaware of prior similar work and similarly appreciates a periodically 'tongue and cheek' and playful review critique.
-Author [Closing statements, not to be included] Response We thank the reviewer for constructive suggestions, which we believe made our manuscript much more complete.
-After consideration, we did not find the suggested individuals to be sufficiently related to biomedical data privacy.
+Author [[Closing statements, not to be included]] Response We thank the reviewer for constructive suggestions, which we believe made our manuscript much more complete.
+After consideration we did not find the suggested individuals to be sufficiently related to biomedical data privacy D .
+D Sumclemuy related to biomedical data privacy.
 Excerpt From Revised Manuscript